mohitkesarwani/Bitcoin-notifications/README.md

 ## Logging

 Each API request to CryptoCompare is logged to the console.
-Successful requests are prefixed with `[API]` and cache hits with `[CACHE]`.
-Errors are logged with `[API]` followed by the error message so they can be viewed in platforms like Railway or Render.
+All requests are prefixed with `[API]` while cache hits use `[CACHE]`.
+Both successful and failed requests are recorded so they can be viewed in platforms like Railway or Render.
+Failures include the reason in the log message.

 ## Background Cron Job

-If `ENABLE_CRON=true` is set in the environment, the server will run a background task every 12 hours.
+If `ENABLE_CRON=true` is set in the environment, the server will run a background task every 30 minutes.
 This task pulls recent market data from CryptoCompare, evaluates the trading signal and logs the result.
 When email credentials are configured and `ENABLE_NOTIFICATIONS=true`, alert emails are sent on BUY or SELL signals.